Search Railroad Sites For:

 Area: B IC2:

-Original mile marker 12 is almost hidden by trackside weeds, but has been quietly doing its duty for about the past 170 years.
+Original mile marker 12 is almost hidden by trackside weeds.
+Since the time of this photo, the marker has been removed to the B&O Museum.
 The opposite side of the tracks hosts a more modern counterpart.
+Smith Avenue had crossed at grade here.

 National Pike Marker